jackhwl/go-lang/React_Go/Readme.md

   - Trying out editing a movie from the front end
   - Getting started with deleting a movie
   - Deleting a movie II
+  - Deleting a movie III
+  - Deleting a movie IV